How to Make a Portfolio in 8 Steps + Tips to Attract More Clients

 Once you have found a suitable hosting provider, select the web hosting plan.
 For a small online portfolio, we recommend getting a shared hosting service.
-With Hostinger, you can get a free domain with the Premium plan for $2.59/month.
+With Hostinger, Premium plan comes to ₹69/month.
+Learn how to get a free website domain along with your plan.

 4. Customize Your Portfolio